oracle/weblogic-kubernetes-operator/site/database.md

 # Running the Oracle Database in Kubernetes

-**ATTENTION EARLY ACCES USERS** this page is a work in progress.
+**PLEASE NOTE** this page is a work in progress.
 We will update this with either better details about how to put the datafiles onto a persistent volume, or a pointer to the official Oracle Database Kubernetes pages, or both.

-write me

 ```